 Splice: a permanent joint between two fibers

-Mechanical Splice: A splice where the fibers are aligned created by mechanical means
+Mechanical Splice: A splice where the fibers are aligned and held by mechanical means

 Fusion Splice: A splice created by welding or fusing two fibers together